bhamichi/numedia/README.md

     d) is_primary = true
 - check in 'pgAdmin4' that tenant and his domain were created with success in 'public' schema

-# CREATE 2nd TENANT & DOMAIN
+# Create 2nd TENANT & DOMAIN
 - Create
     * go to: http://127.0.0.1:8000/admin and create a tenant (not public) & his subdomain (or domain)
     * schema_name='tenant1'